jni/skimage-tutorials/preparation.md

   - pandas >= 0.25
   - napari >= 0.3

-  We have provided a conda environment that should work well for the workshop, see `environment.yml`.
-You can create it with:
+  For conda users, we have provided a conda environment that should work well for the workshop.
+Once you have downloaded the lecture materials (see "Download lecture materials", below), you can find the environment definition in the file `environment.yml`.
+Once you are at the root of the repository, you can create the environment with:

   ```bash
   conda env create -f environment.yml